 12-e.
-The commission shall review the capital construction plan of each gas corporation and establish a process to examine feasible alternatives to such construction in order to achieve consistency with the climate justice and emission reduction mandates in article seventy-five of the environmental conservation law, encouraging neighborhood-scale transitions away from fuels with high life-cycle greenhouse gas emissions and on-site co-pollutant emissions, prioritizing low-to-moderate income customers and disadvantaged communities as defined in article seventy-five of the environmental conservation law.
+The commission shall review the capital construction plan of each gas corporation and establish a process to examine feasible alternatives to such construction in order to achieve consistency with the climate justice and emission reduction mandates in chapter one hundred six of the laws of two thousand nineteen, and such successors in law and function as may arise from time to time, encouraging neighborhood-scale transitions away from fuels with high life-cycle greenhouse gas emissions and on-site co-pollutant emissions, prioritizing low-to-moderate income customers and disadvantaged communities as defined in section 75-0101 of the environmental conservation law.
 Such process shall include thresholds and criteria for the types of projects subject to such examination.
 The commission shall require participation in such process by each electric corporation with a service area overlapping the service area of the gas corporation; and the commission shall have the power to require any such electric corporation to participate in alternatives to gas capital construction, including participation in financing.
 Any costs incurred by such electric corporation for such corporation's participation shall be subject to an opportunity for full recovery, as determined by the commission.

-§ 9.
+§ 10.
 Section 66-a of the public service law, as added by chapter 7 of the laws of 1948, subdivision 1 as amended and subdivision 3 as added by chapter 582 of the laws of 1975, subdivision 2 as amended by chapter 722 of the laws of 1977, is amended to read as follows:

 § 66-a.
-Conservation of gas, declaration of policy, delegation of power.
-1. It is hereby declared to be the policy of this state that when there develops in any area a situation under which a gas corporation supplying gas to such area is unable to meet the reasonable needs of its consumers and of persons or corporations applying for new or additional gas service, the available supply of gas shall be allocated among the customers of such gas corporation, in such manner as may be necessary to protect public health and safety and to avoid undue hardship, particularly for low-to-moderate income residential customers, electric generation needed for electric system reliability, and customers with hard-to-electrify industrial and commercial uses, pursuant to rules and regulations as may be adopted by the commission, and that to carry out this declared policy the jurisdiction of the public service commission should be clarified.
+Conservation of gas, declaration of policy, delegation of 1.
+It is hereby declared to be the policy of this state that when there develops in any area a situation under which a gas corporation supplying gas to such area is unable to meet the reasonable needs its consumers and of persons or corporations applying for new or additional gas service, the available supply of gas shall be allocated among the customers of such gas corporation, in such manner as may be necessary to protect public health and safety and to avoid undue hardship, particularly for low-to-moderate income residential customers, electric generation needed for electric system reliability, and customers with hard-to-electrify industrial and commercial uses, pursuant to rules and regulations as may be adopted by the commission, and that to carry out this declared policy the jurisdiction of the public service commission should be clarified.
 It is further declared to be the policy of this state that gas service to existing customers must be provided in a manner that is safe and adequate, not unjustly discriminatory or unduly preferential, and in all respects just and reasonable.